 Before you get started on a pay-per-click campaign, step back and identify what you’re hoping to accomplish with it.
 Is it brand awareness, clicks on a specific landing page, email subscribers, or nurtured leads that will eventually become sales?

 The market keeps changing.
 Technologies keep changing.
 You have to make changes to your plans and tactics if you want your numbers to keep rising, too.
-Is your PPC evolving along with everything else?
+Is your pay-per-click evolving along with everything else?
 If you don’t know how to boost PPC for your business…you’d better find someone who can.

 Thanks for reading.
 Don’t forget to subscribe to our newsletter to get each of our weekly episodes sent directly to your inbox; or subscribe wherever you download podcasts so you can listen on the go!
 If there’s a particular topic that you’d like for us to talk about, or if you have a particular a challenge that you’d like us to take a crack at, send us an email.
 We’d be happy to answer them for you.